Ebrahim Yazdi: Career and political activities

 The embassy takeover is considered to have been motivated in part by an internal struggle between various factions within the revolutionary leadership, with Yazdi and Bazargan on one side, and more radical clergy on the other.
 The embassy attackers, in subsequent statements indicated that one of their primary objectives in the takeover of the US embassy in November 1979 was to force the resignation of Yazdi, Bazargan, and the entire cabinet.

-Yazdi (left) and lieutenant general Mehdi Rahimi (right) in February 1979.
+Yazdi (left) and lieutenant general Mehdi Rahimi (right) in a press conference in February 1979.
 Rahimi was executed on 16 February.

 Among the areas of conflict between the two factions was the behavior of the Revolutionary Courts and the Revolutionary Committees.
-Yazdi was present in the Revolutionary Court in the Alavi School in Tehran and acted as interrogator, prosecutor, and defense lawyer at the same time in cooperation with the judge Ayatollah Sadegh Khalkhaali.
-In contrast to Yazdi, Bazargan supported a general amnesty for all members of the Shah's regime, provided that they cease to act against the revolution.
+Yazdi and Bazargan supported a general amnesty for all members of the Shah's regime, provided that they cease to act against the revolution.
 He publicly opposed the secret trials and the summary executions carried out by the Revolutionary Courts, led by Ayatollah Sadegh Khalkhaali.
 Bazargan and other members of the interim government may have called for fair and open trials for those in charge of political posts under the Shah.
 The radical clerics, on the other hand, stated that the rapid trials and executions were essential to protect the revolution.
-"He was the voice of the Iranian revolution and that voice was talking about freedom, democracy and women’s rights.
-This was something he truly believed in and he was proven to be wrong because that’s not what the revolution turned out to be.
+"He was the voice of the Iranian revolution and that voice was talking about freedom, democracy and women's rights.
+This was something he truly believed in and he was proven to be wrong because that's not what the revolution turned out to be.
 It became a killing machine after the takeover.
 He protested vigorously against the judicial killings of people who had been close to Shah and that got him into trouble with people around Khomeini."